k10sj02/mit-6100L-fall-2022-undergraduate-introduction-to-cs-and-programming-using-python/README.md

 This repository began as a collection of code and exercises from [**MIT’s 6.100L (Fall 2022)**](https://ocw.mit.edu/courses/6-100l-introduction-to-cs-and-programming-using-python-fall-2022/) – *Introduction to Computer Science and Programming Using Python*, taught by **Dr. Ana Bell**.
 The course introduces core programming concepts using Python, with an emphasis on problem-solving through computation.
 It's designed for learners with little to no prior programming experience.

-As part of my own learning journey, I’ve extended this repo beyond the official coursework to include **supplementary exercises, personal walkthroughs, and challenges** that reinforce key ideas and build fluency in Python.
+As part of my own learning journey, I’ve extended this repo beyond the official coursework to include **supplementary exercises, personal walkthroughs, notes, and challenges** that reinforce key ideas and build fluency in Python.
 This expanded approach supports my goal of strengthening foundational skills in preparation for upcoming projects and learning tracks from:

 1. Harvard’s [**CS50**: Introduction to Programming with Python](https://pll.harvard.edu/course/cs50-introduction-computer-science) by **David Malan**
 2. Seneca College's **Introduction to Python (PRO675)** with **Morteza Kiadi**